This topic covers release information for the AppDynamics App iQ Platform version 4.5.0.

 Custom Dashboard Viewer permissions

-- A custom dashboard viewer can view all data on the controller-level custom dashboards regardless of application-level or other restrictions applied on the dashboard data.
+- A custom dashboard viewer can view all data that the dashboard owner is permitted to view on the controller-level custom dashboards, regardless of application-level or other restrictions applied on the dashboard data.

 This customizable statement is present in all areas of the AppDynamics UI where data collection can be configured.